Disaster Relief and Mortgage Assistance FAQ

 These options allow you to re-establish your mortgage payments when your financial situation has stabilized.
-Please talk with your mortgage company about your best option about one-month before the end of your forbearance period.
+Please talk with your mortgage company about your best option approximately one-month before the end of your forbearance period.

 There are many organizations you can contact to help you with your recovery, including the Homeowner's HOPE hotline at (888) 995-HOPE.

 Freddie Mac has mortgage relief options for those affected by natural disasters.
-Remember, if you’ve been impacted by a disaster your first step is to call your lender for help.
+Remember, if you’ve been impacted by a disaster, your first step is to call your lender for help.